sombersomni/encage/README.md

 ```
   Private variables can not be passed down to inherited Classes!
 You may want to use the Protected property if you want this feature.

-* Protected
+* **Protected:**
   Protected variables work just like private variables, except they can be passed down to Classes that inherit from this Encage Object.

-* Static
+* **Static:**
   These variables are used to keep track of your instances from your Base Class (Encage Object).
-They are publically available from the Base Class, but can not be tampered with by instances.
-Instances can only read the data from static variables but cannot write to the variables.
+They are publically available from the Base Class.
+Instances can also read and write data in static variables.
+This isn't exactly like C++, but it allows you to keep open communicaton with your Encage Object.
 In addition, Encage Objects can only use static properties or properties attached to the object after its creation.
 It has no access to instance properties.
 Here's an example below.
 ```js
 const Shape = {
     static: { numOfShapes: 0, countShapes() { this.static.numOfShapes++ } },